cowlong/Battery-Charging-Profile-Analysis/README.md

 $$

 </p>

-where V<sub>max</sub> is the maximum battery voltage and RC represents the system time constant.
-MATLAB's Curve Fitting Toolbox was used to determine the equivalent resistance and capacitance that best matched the battery data that was measured.
+where (V_{/text{max}}) is the maximum battery voltage and (RC) represents the system time constant.
+MATLAB's Curve Fitting Toolbox was used to fit the exponential model to the measured battery voltage data and estimate the RC time constant that best represents the observed charging behavior.

-In addition to the curve-fitting analysis, the measured voltage, current, and power data were visualized using MATLAB subplots.
-These plots illustrate the evolution of the charging cycle and they provide a foundation for calculating voltage rates of change, total energy delivered, charging times, and resistive losses.

-/* Insert images here with descriptions */

 ## Results

 /* insert results here with descriptions, including images*/

 ### Deliverables